-Crack filling is a means of reinforcing asphalt pavement to prevent damage.
+Crack filling asphalt pavement is a means of reinforcing the pavement to prevent damage.
 It occurs with the injection of a hot pour of rubberized sealant into the asphalt’s individual cracks.
-This fill guards against water moving into the pavement and in the direction of the stone base and/or the sub-grade.
+This process guards against water penetrating the pavement and the base and/or the sub-grade.

-Crack filling is an affordable means of maintaining your pavement.
-It prevents those nasty cracks in the asphalt that lead to water seeping beneath the pavement.
-This way, the base is fortified and less likely to become unstable.
-Crack fill will prevent the unstable base that leads to significant cracking and possibly pavement failure.
-It will also guard against the creation of potholes that result from cracks along heavily trafficked spaces with uneven elevation.
+Crack filling is an affordable option for maintaining your pavement.
+It prevents water from seeping beneath the pavement through the cracks.
+The crack filling will prevent an unstable base that leads to significant cracking and pavement failure.
+It will also guard against the creation of potholes that result from cracks along heavily trafficked areas.

 When should crack filling be performed in a parking lot?

 Crack filling can be performed across the pavement’s life cycle.
-Yet only specifically identified cracks should be sealed (rather than alligatored spaces).
+However, only specifically identified cracks are candidates to be filled.

 How often should crack filling be performed in the average parking lot?

-Crack filling really is a maintenance operation so it can be done whenever necessary.
+Crack filling asphalt pavement is a maintenance operation which can be done whenever necessary.
 Those who own or manage pavement that is on a yearly repair and maintenance plan should budget for crack filling at least one time per year.

-How long does it take for crack filling to dry?
+How long does it take for crack filling material to dry?

-Crack filling takes place at a temperature of 300 degrees Fahrenheit but cools quickly.
-Tracking is averted thanks the the black silica sand and crack filler.
+Crack filling material is placed at a temperature of 300 degrees Fahrenheit but cools quickly.
+Tracking is averted thanks to the black silica sand in crack filler.

 Why shouldn’t crack filling be applied to alligatored areas?

-Alligatored areas in parking lots are a sign that water has reached the sub-grade layer.
+Alligatored areas in parking lots are a sign that water has reached the sub-grade base layer.
 The pavement is no longer capable of supporting the traffic’s weight.
-Crack filling is not the best course of action at this point.
+Crack filling is not a proper course of action at this point.

 Will the crack sealing material and sealcoat material stick to one another?

-These two materials will likely bond.
-However, the crack sealing material is designed to maintain flexibility across a wide range of temperatures.
-Therefore, the sealer would chip away from the crack seal.
-The two materials will likely appear to be different colors after application.
+These two materials will naturally bond.
+The crack sealing material is designed to maintain flexibility across a wide range of temperatures.

 What does “over banding” mean?

 Over banding refers to an instance where a layer of crack filling material is sprayed on top of the prepared crack.
-The end result is a band stretching about two to three inches.
+The end result is a band stretching about two to three inches wide.